-Senior Hall of Fame and Volunteer Recognition Dinner
+• Senior Hall of Fame and Volunteer Recognition Dinner

 A decision was made to limit recognition to one senior and to combine the senior hall of fame with volunteer recognition into one event.
-The senior was inducted into the Senior Citizen Hall of Fame at the volunteer recognition event on May 30th.
-Planning for the 2020 event is now underway and MCDA is again pursuing sponsorship for the event which will occur at Washington Park Senior Center.
+The senior was inducted into the Senior Citizen Hall of Fame at the volunteer recognition event on May 30, 2019.
+Planning for the 2020 event is now on hold due to COVID-19.

-Better Aging Expo Resource Fair
+• Better Aging Expo Resource Fair